 Mike J / Retrospective 2019: Coding Interviews

 I’ve interviewed with Google, Apple, Amazon, MongoDB, Capital One, and countless others.
 Every one of them put me through a coding interview, with wildly varying degrees of difficulty.
-I could say a lot more about that — but it’s the kind of topic that almost demands pushback, so you’ll have to drag the unfiltered version out of me on the discussion boards. ;)
+I could say a lot more about that — but it’s the kind of topic that almost demands feedback and pushback, so you can leave your opinion or ask for mine in the comments below.

 The languages varied as much as the difficulty did.
 I once had an interview where every line had to be delivered in Python — and another where I was offered the choice of literally any language, except Python.